Bira/octopus-carnival/_drafts/lphr-scene-15.md

 The book listed below also contained a clue to opening the way to the Monastery, but we didn't need it because Urist already knew the trick.

-- 1 x Book: This is a decorated tome sacred to the dead god Aroden. |$1000, 6kg|.
+- 1 x Book: This is an ornate tome sacred to the dead god Aroden. |$1000, 6kg|.

 ## Room F1: The Sacred Archive